DPDK/dpdk/doc/guides/nics/mlx5.rst

     Only DWs configured in :ref:`parser creation <geneve_parser_api>` can be modified, 'type' and 'class' fields can be modified when ``match_on_class_mode=2``.
   - Modification of GENEVE TLV option data supports one DW per action.
-  - Encapsulation levels are not supported, can modify outermost header fields only.
   - Offsets cannot skip past the boundary of a field.
   - If the field type is ``RTE_FLOW_FIELD_MAC_TYPE`` and packet contains one or more VLAN headers,